The Passage of the Delaware: Crossing of the Delaware and the Battle of Trenton

 George Washington and the Continental Army had been driven from Fort Lee, New Jersey, across the Delaware River and into Pennsylvania by the British Army during the fall of 1776.
 Washington and his army set up camp in New Hope, Pennsylvania, in hopes of preventing the British Army from reaching Philadelphia.
 The British, who had been following General Washington and his troops during their retreat from Fort Lee, set up camp across the Delaware River in Trenton, New Jersey.
 Morale in the Continental Army was low following the string of defeats and subsequent retreat from New York City in the fall.
 Washington felt that the Continental Army was in "very bad condition."

-In hopes of reversing the misfortunes of the fall, raising morale of the troops, and gaining more support, General Washington decided to launch a surprise attack on the Hessian mercenaries camped in Trenton on the morning of December 26.
+In hopes of reversing the misfortunes of the fall, raising morale of the troops, and gaining more support, Washington decided to launch a surprise attack on the Hessian mercenaries camped in Trenton on the morning of December 26.
 The attack required the Continental Army to cross the icy Delaware River in the middle of the night with 2,400 men, horses and eighteen cannons.
 Each soldier took with them three days of rations, blankets, and forty rounds of ammunition.
 Because of the lack of supplies of the Continental Army, some soldiers lacked proper shoes and had fallen victim to extreme frostbite and had resorted to wrapping their feet in bandages, leaving bloody footprints as they marched.
 Adding to the logistical challenges of the crossing was the challenge posed by a storm occurring during the night, which dumped snow and sleet on the crossing soldiers.
 Despite the challenges faced in the crossing, General Washington and the Continental Army took the Hessian garrison in Trenton by surprise and won a long-awaited victory, improving his troops' morale and gaining more support for their efforts against the British.